 The KitchenAid Plastic Strainer Colander is classic and functional, and it has subtle notes of pistachio color!
 This also works just fine instead of a salad spinner.

-These Cuisinart Stainless Steel Strainers come in a set of three for $12.99 with Prime shipping.
+These Cuisinart Stainless Steel Strainers come in a set of three.

 They're great for sifting dry ingredients, as well as straining out fine sediment.
 Extra bonus: They stack for easy storage!